During Phase 3, food establishments may open for takeout, delivery, and indoor and outdoor dining. Bar seating will remain prohibited in restaurants.

 - Signage to provide public health reminders regarding physical distancing, gatherings, options for high risk individuals, and staying home if sick

-For sample signs that meet these requirements, visit the “Toolkit” section of the Virginia Department of Health’s Businesses webpage or see below.
+For sample signs that meet these requirements, visit the “Signage Toolkits” section of the Virginia Department of Health’s Businesses webpage or see below.

 Precautions to Continue Operations if a Worker Becomes Sick